syyclops/open-operator/README.md

 ## What is Open Operator?

-Open Operator is a system that organizes and makes sense of the diverse operational data from buildings while adding a layer of analytics and engineering knowledge intelligence on top.
+Open Operator is a system that organizes and makes sense of the diverse operational data from buildings while adding a layer of analytics and engineering knowledge intelligence.

 ## Installation